How Does Extreme Weight Loss Feel?

 When I started exercising, I quickly picked up a knack for running.
 I don’t know how because I had never in my life had a positive experience with running.
 So it might have just been the fact that I could actually physically do it now.

-Anyway, I became fixated on running, made progress with my speed and endurance really quickly, and it just became my thing.
+Anyway, I became fixated on running and made progress quickly.
+From there it just kind of became my thing.

 At the same time, my fixation with weight was getting worse.